arijitcodes/OAuthTunnel/README.md

 ## Setup

-1. Clone the repo.
+1. 🛠️ Clone the repo.
-2. Run `bun i` to install dependencies.
+2. 📦 Run `bun i` to install dependencies.
-3. Start the server with `docker-compose up`.
+3. 🚀 Start the server with `docker compose up`.

 <hr>